 Hi, I'm Matt!
-I'm currently working as a software engineer and researcher at Galois.
-In 2019 I graduated from Haverford College with a major in Mathematics and minor in Computer Science, and love tackling challenging problems at the intersection of the two.
+Since 2020 I've been working as a software engineer and researcher at Galois.
+Before that I graduated from Haverford College with a major in Mathematics and a minor in Computer Science, and I love tackling challenging problems at the intersection of the two.

 In computer science I'm interested in: